The round-up: heatwave schmeatwave – how to cool down when Brisbane turns up the temperature

 Find yourself an air-conditioned sanctuary

 If your home doubles as a sweat lodge in summer, your best bet is seeking air-conditioned refuge at one of Brisbane’s best galleries or museums.
 Those in the know will tell you that the iciest air-con in Brisbane can be found at the King George Square bus station, but we’re not suggesting you spend a day spying on commuters.
 Instead, get on a bus to spots such as Queensland Museum, QAGOMA or the Sir Thomas Brisbane Planetarium – all great spots to kill some time while you air out your armpits.
-GOMA’s tenth birthday celebrations continue all summer with Sugar Spin: you, me, art and everything, while Queensland Museum’s Hadron Collider: step inside the world’s greatest experiment also runs until April.
+You can still catch the rad Gladiators exhibition at Queensland Museum, while GOMA always has some awesome things on display.

 Discover Enoggera Dam

 One of Brisbane’s best-kept secrets has been the oasis that is the heritage-listed Enoggera Dam.
 Long a favourite swimming hole for intrepid teens, in 2014 the powers that be turned the reservoir into a legitimate retreat for those that want to take in some nature while cooling off.
 This is a great spot for a leisurely picnic among the shady trees and active bodies can take advantage of walking trails nearby.
 Public access can be found at the Walkabout Creek Wildlife Centre at Brisbane Forest Park.
 Additionally, if you like the sound of natural swimming holes, we suggest chasing waterfalls with our handy list.